Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 Then take the action of each dinosaur on the tile (if it has one).

 * **Brachiosaurus**: look at the next 5 Asteroid Tiles.
-* **Triceratops**: move the Asteroid Crosshairs in the direction indicated by the arrow (from your perspective).
+* **Triceratops**: move the Asteroid Crosshairs in the direction indicated by the arrow.
 If it moves off the map, it wraps around to the other side.
 * **Velociraptor**: discard the top card of the asteroid deck.

 @TODO: IMAGE EXAMPLE?